Dr Carrie Winstanley explains the principle of dual exceptionality with dyslexic children

 Good practice in the classroom will help all children whether or not they have learning difficulties and matching tasks to abilities and interests will be a great help.
 As well as providing help where there are obvious difficulties, it is vital to also build on children’s strengths, allowing them opportunities to excel.
 Sometimes more experienced and older pupils can be called upon to ‘buddy’ a younger pupil, helping them improve and making suggestions to teachers concerning ways of presenting tasks to pupils as well as inventive methods for children to share their learning; catering for the individual is the key.

 The classroom environment Check that children are seated where the board and teacher can be easily seen and that written material is clearly presented.
-Use alternate colours for alternate lines to help children find their place on the board (avoid red on a white background).
+Use alternate colors for alternate lines to help children find their place on the board (avoid red on a white background).

-Learning tasks Present material in a variety of ways; use visual, oral and kinaesthetic presentation modes (taping written material).
+Present material in a variety of ways; use visual, oral and kinesthetic presentation modes (taping written material).
 Allow students to share knowledge and learning in different ways such as making poster presentations, taping reports or producing podcasts.
 Creating an oral or written quiz is a fun way to check learning – children enjoy testing their friends and creating multiple alternatives to the correct answer.
 Children can present a wide range of ideas through class demonstrations or dramatic presentations.
 Imaginative alternative learning experiences are welcomed by children with dyslexia and many tasks can be constructed in ways that are not dependent on reading or paper and pencil: logic games (such as tangrams), drawing activities (recording a story as a cartoon strip), movement tasks and puzzles.
 Children may need additional time for completing assignments in order to present work of good quality.
 Pupils working under an extra time pressure as they read may not understand what they are reading.
 They can also work inconsistently, affected more acutely by environmental distractions.
-Despite trying to follow prescribed advice they are often disorganised, which causes further difficulties.
+Despite trying to follow prescribed advice they are often disorganized, which causes further difficulties.

 Children with dyslexia can find that all their tasks remain unfinished.
 Instead, enter into a contract with children where they are allowed additional time to complete a task, but ensure that time is restricted and not endlessly extended.
 They may be allowed alternative ways of presenting, but they must still have criteria demanding good quality work.